 - 1 teaspoon salt

-- 3 chopped scallions or green onions or baby leeks
+- 3 scallions (or green onions or baby leeks; chopped)

 - 2 tablespoons sesame oil

-Make the rice with the salt in a rice cooker according to the manufacturer’s directions or by simmering in 1 1/2 cups of water, covered, for 15 minutes or until all the water has been absorbed
+Make the rice with the salt in a rice cooker according to the manufacturer’s directions.
+Or cook the rice by simmering in 1 1/2 cups of water, covered, for 15 minutes or until all the water has been absorbed.

 Start the broiler to get it hot.